Research Requests and Institutional Review Board (IRB)

 Approval to conduct research at Westchester Community College is a two-step process.
 Researchers must first receive approval from the Research Review Committee and then receive approval from the Institutional Review Board (IRB).

-The Research Review Committee is comprised of the Vice-President of Academic Affairs, the Vice-President of Student Affairs and the Dean of Institutional Research and Planning.
-This group has the responsibility for the dissemination and administration of this policy, communications with researchers, and review and approval/denial of research requests.
+The Research Review Committee is comprised of the Provost and Vice President of Academic Affairs, the Chief of Staff and Vice President of Strategic Operations, and the Associate Dean of Student Life.
 The Research Review Committee will utilize other members of the College for additional expertise when necessary.

 The purpose of the Westchester Community College Institutional Review Board is to ensure that the rights and welfare of human subjects are protected; risks have been considered and minimized; the potential for benefit has been identified and maximized; all human subjects only volunteer to participate in research after being provided with legally effective informed consent; and any research is conducted in an ethical manner and in compliance with established standards, including handling all private information with confidentiality.

 Requests to Conduct Research

 - As an institution of higher education, Westchester Community College supports academic inquiry and will strive to accommodate reasonable requests under the conditions specified above and in accordance with other applicable Westchester Community College policies.